CESNET/shibboleth-sp-access-control/doc/techreport.md

 Once the attributes are mapped, they can be used for access control.
 Two methods are available.
 The first is to use the XML-based mechanism provided by the Shibboleth SP and the second is to use Apache style access control if Apache is the web server under the SP.

-Apache users can place access control rules in `<Directory>`, `<File>` and `<Location>` blocks in the main configuration or in a separate per-directory `.htaccess` file.
+Apache users can place access control rules in `&lt;Directory&gt;`, `&lt;File&gt;` and `&lt;Location&gt;` blocks in the main configuration or in a separate per-directory `.htaccess` file.
 There is a number of rule types described in the official Shibboleth documentation [NativeSPhtaccess][].
 Regular expressions and a modifier to invert the rule might be used in access control definitions.
 For example, the following rule allows everyone except students from Czech institutions to access a secured resource:

 ```apache
 Require shib-attr affiliation ! ~ ^student@*\.cz$
 ```

 However, compared to the XML-based mechanism, this approach offers only limited choices to filter access.
 XML-based mechanism rules can be put into two places.
 The first place is inline placement in the `shibboleth2.xml` configuration file.
 The second place is an external configuration file which is referenced from the Apache configuration.
-In both cases, access rules have to be written under `<AccessControl>` root element.
-Moreover, if using external file, `type` attribute with value `edu.internet2.middleware.shibboleth.sp.provider.XMLAccessControl` must be added to the `<AccessControl>` element [NativeSPXMLAccessControl][].
+In both cases, access rules have to be written under `&lt;AccessControl&gt;` root element.
+Moreover, if using external file, `type` attribute with value `edu.internet2.middleware.shibboleth.sp.provider.XMLAccessControl` must be added to the `&lt;AccessControl&gt;` element [NativeSPXMLAccessControl][].

 There are various child elements to format access rules in a simple, boolean-capable language.
 Regular expressions might be mixed with operators such as AND, OR and NOT in order to precisely define rules [NativeSPXMLAccessControl][].
 In the following example, the access control rules are placed in an external file and allow access to all CESNET users, who have logged in using their password with the exception of user “jop”: